np-tum-air/tum_hal4sdv_model_mapper/README.md

 3. Sends both to an OpenAI-compatible LLM endpoint.
 4. Generates a new XMI instance intended to conform to the target metamodel.
 5. Saves the generated model as `<input>_mapped.xmi`.
-6. Automatically validates the generated model using `instance_validator.py`.

 Example: